mmaulwurff/precise-crosshair/Readme.md

 * Someone64 for feature suggestions;
 * Agitatio for bug reporting;
 * ShockwaveS08 for feature suggestions;
+* vapidscum for bug reporting;
-* vapidscum for bug reporting.
+* Tapwave for bug reporting.